SeeingFarther/DQN/README.md

-# rl_project
+# RL Project

+This repository contains code for a Reinforcement Learning project.
+The project includes an implementation of various RL algorithms and allows for easy customization of hyperparameters and agent configurations through command-line arguments.

+## Installation

-Since argparse is part of the standard Python library, it should already be installed.
-However, if it’s not, you can install it using the follwing command:
+Since `argparse` is part of the standard Python library, it should already be installed.
+However, if it’s not, you can install it using the following command:

-"pip install argparse"
+pip install argparse

-We have args you can run togther with the python command and by this choosing what the value of the hyperparamters on other variables: python main.py <args>
+## Usage

+To run the main script with different hyperparameter values, use the `python main.py` command along with the appropriate flags.

+### Hyperparameters:

+#### Replay Buffer Size
-1. To change replay buffer size, run with the following flag: python main.py --buffer <integer>
+To change the replay buffer size, use the `--buffer` flag.
+For example, to run with a replay buffer size of 5000000:

-For example to run with 5000000 replay buffer size: python main.py --buffer 5000000
+python main.py --buffer 5000000

-2. To change size of the batch, run with the following flag: python main.py --batch <integer>
+#### Batch Size
-For example to run with 32 batch size: python main.py --batch 32
+To change the batch size, use the `--batch` flag.
+For example, to run with a batch size of 32:

-3. To change timestep when learning starts, run with the following flag: python main.py --learning_starts <integer>
-For example to run with 50000 timestep when learning starts: python main.py --learning_starts 50000
+python main.py --learning_starts 50000

+#### Learning Frequency
-4. To change updating weights frequency, run with the following flag: python main.py --learning_freq <integer>
+To change the updating weights frequency, use the `--learning_freq` flag.
+For example, to run with an update frequency of 4:

-For example to run with 4 update frequency: python main.py --learning_freq 4
+python main.py --learning_freq 4

+#### History Length
-5. To change length of history used, run with the following flag: python main.py --history_len <integer>
+To change the length of history used, use the `--history_len` flag.
+For example, to run with a history length of 5000:

-For example to run with 5000 history length: python main.py --history_len 5000
+python main.py --history_len 5000

+#### Update Target Frequency
-6. To change update target frequency, run with the following flag: python main.py --update_freq <integer>
+To change the update target frequency, use the `--update_freq` flag.
+For example, to run with an update frequency of 4:

-For example to run with 4 update frequency: python main.py --update_freq 4
+python main.py --update_freq 4

+#### Network Build
-7. To change netork build, run with the following flag: python main.py --func <string>
+To change the network build, use the `--func` flag.
 Choose between the following values:

-a.
-To run the normal dqn network =>   python main.py --func dqn
+- To run the normal DQN network: `dqn`
-b.
-To run the double dqn network =>   python main.py --func ddqn
+- To run the double DQN network: `ddqn`
-c.
-To run the dueling dqn network =>   python main.py --func duelingdqn
+- To run the dueling DQN network: `duelingdqn`

+For example, to run with the double DQN network:

+python main.py --func ddqn

+#### Gamma Size
-8. To change gamma size, run with the following flag: python main.py --gamma <float>
+To change the gamma size, use the `--gamma` flag.
+For example, to run with a gamma size of 0.9:

-For example to run with 0.9 gamma size: python main.py --gamma 0.9
+python main.py --gamma 0.9

+#### Alpha Size
-9. To change alpha size, run with the following flag: python main.py --alpha <float>
+To change the alpha size, use the `--alpha` flag.
+For example, to run with an alpha size of 0.9:

-For example to run with 0.9 alpha size: python main.py --alpha 0.9
+python main.py --alpha 0.9

-10. To change learning rate, run with the following flag: python main.py --learning_rate <float>
-For example to run with 0.002 learning rate: python main.py --learning_rate 0.002
+#### Agent Type

-11. To change agent, run with the following flag: python main.py --agent <string>
+To change the agent, use the `--agent` flag.
 Choose between the following values:

-a.
-To run the greedy agent =>   python main.py --agent greedy
+- To run the greedy agent: `greedy`
-b.
-To run the noisy agent =>   python main.py --agent noisy
+- To run the noisy agent: `noisy`
+- To run the softmax agent: `softmax`

-c.
-To run the softmax agent =>   python main.py --agent softmax
+For example, to run with the softmax agent:

+python main.py --agent softmax

+#### Beta Value for Softmax Agent
-12. To change beta value for softmax agent, run with the following flag: python main.py --beta <float>
+To change the beta value for the softmax agent, use the `--beta` flag.
+For example, to run with a beta value of 0.002:

-For example to run with 0.002 beta: python main.py --beta 0.002
+python main.py --beta 0.002

+#### Standard Deviation Value for Noisy Agent
-13. To change standart deviation value for noisy agent, run with the following flag: python main.py --std <float>
+To change the standard deviation value for the noisy agent, use the `--std` flag.
+For example, to run with a standard deviation of 0.002:

-For example to run with 0.002 std: python main.py --std 0.002
+python main.py --std 0.002

+#### Epsilon
-14. To change epsilon, run with the following flag: python main.py --eps <float>
+To change epsilon, use the `--eps` flag.
+For example, to run with an epsilon value of 0.002:

-For example to run with 0.002 eps: python main.py --eps 0.002
+python main.py --eps 0.002

+### Multiple Arguments
-Notice you can run multiply arguments for example for runing wint double dqn network and softmax agent with beta 9 we can run the following command: python main.py --func ddqn --softmax --beta 9
+You can combine multiple arguments together.
+For example, to run with the double DQN network and softmax agent with beta 9:

+python main.py --func ddqn --agent softmax --beta 9

+Feel free to explore and customize the hyperparameters and agent configurations for your experiments.
+Happy Reinforcement Learning!